WiIIson/EMGFlow-Python-Package/papers/JOSS/paper.md

 We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), (#2023-03786), and from the Faculty of Science, Ontario Tech University.

+# Author contributions

+S.R.L. conceptualised the project.
+W.L.C. and S.R.L. designed the toolbox functionality.
+W.L.C. wrote the toolbox code.
+W.L.C. created and maintained the Github repository.
+W.L.C. prepared figures for manuscript and Github repository.
+W.L.C. and S.R.L prepared the manuscript and approved the final version of the manuscript for submission.

 # References